mhogg/bonemapy/README.md

 ### Model setup requirements

+* The model must be open in the current viewport
 * The model must contain only quadrilateral tetrahedral elements (ABAQUS element C3D10).
 Linear tetrahedral elements (type C3D4) are currently unsupported.
 * Requires that the model coordinates match the CT scan coordinates e.g. the bone model cannot be shifted from its original position

+### CT stack requirements ###

+* All CT slices should be located in the same directory.
+This directory must not contain any other file types or slices belonging to other stacks.
+* It is assumed that all slices have the same origin (i.e. same x,y coordinate)